TV Excelsior: History

-Excelsior TV remained with good ratings and, in 1965, the program Moacir Franco show reached a rate of 77% of the audience in the city of São Paulo and 97% in the city of Santos.
+TV Excelsior remained with good ratings and, in 1965, the program Moacir Franco show reached a rate of 77% of the audience in the city of São Paulo and 97% in the city of Santos.
 On the other hand, that was a year of serious problems for the other companies in the Simonsen group.
-This process ended with the kidnapping of the group's assets, including Rede Excelsior, which at the time was composed of broadcasters in São Paulo, Rio de Janeiro, Porto Alegre and Belo Horizonte.
+This process ended with the seizure of the group's assets, including Rede Excelsior, which at the time was composed of broadcasters in São Paulo, Rio de Janeiro, Porto Alegre and Belo Horizonte.
 The group negotiated the debt in court and the broadcaster returned to the air.

-Soon afterwards, Excelsior TV officials tried to create a foundation to buy the station and took the proposal to the then President of the Republic, Humberto Castelo Branco, who did not accept it, claiming that such a procedure was not permitted by law.
+Soon afterwards, officials from TV Excelsior tried to create a foundation to buy the station and took the proposal to the then President, Humberto Castelo Branco, who did not accept it, claiming that such a procedure was not permitted by law.
 So, Carlos Lacerda tried to stay with the Rio de Janeiro broadcaster, while, in São Paulo, Ademar de Barros wanted the São Paulo broadcaster.
 Both were governors and used the debts that the broadcasters owed to the states as an argument, but their proposals were not accepted by the federal government.

-Still in 1965, Excelsior launched the 1st Brazilian Popular Music Festival, which had as its winning song Arrastão, music by Edu Lobo performed by Elis Regina.
+Still in 1965, TV Excelsior launched the 1st Brazilian Popular Music Festival, which had as its winning song Arrastão, music by Edu Lobo performed by Elis Regina.
 In the same year Mário Simonsen died in Paris.
 His son Wallace Simonsen then sold the station to Edson Leite, Alberto Saad, Otávio Frias and Carlos Caldeira (the last two were owners of the Folha da Manhã group of São Paulo newspapers).
 The station's direction was with Edson Leite and Alberto Saad.

 Continuing investment in telenovelas, in 1966, in the midst of several internal crises, Excelsior launched the longest telenovela in the history of Brazilian television: Redenção.
 (Redemption) The novel was an original by Raimundo Lopes with 594 chapters, featuring Márcia Real, Flora Geni, Rodolfo Mayer, Vicente Leporace and Procópio Ferreira, among others.
 Redemption was in the air from May 1966 to May 1968.